Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 12.16.20

-CJ Griffin, Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in Law360 article, “NJ High Court Lets Judges Get Notified of Record Requests.”
+CJ Griffin, director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden P.C., was quoted in Law360 article, “NJ High Court Lets Judges Get Notified of Record Requests.”
 The article discusses a recent amendment to the court rules to require judges to be notified when a member of the public requests their financial disclosure statements.
 This amendment went into effect on December 16, 2020.

 CJ Griffin, a partner at Pashman Stein Walder Hayden PC who also specializes in public records disputes, said that it is important to ensure the safety of judges, "but these financial disclosures are something that should be posted online just like they are for legislators, mayors, school board members and others."